originphp/website/source/docs/utility/text.md

 ## Creating a Slug

-To create a URL safe slug
+To create a URL safe slug, first non ASCII characters will be converted then any non letters or numbers be will replaced with the separator.

 ```php
 $slug = Text::slug('Who is Ragnarr Loðbrók?'); // who-is-ragnarr-lodbrok